falconair/ProgrammingForAnalytics/README.md

 Although we don't make heavy use of version control, you will be introduced to the concept.
 Installing Git also installs "Git Bash," and comand line environment which simulates Unix/Linux.
 We will do several exercises which will require this environment.

 #### Additional steps:
-Install a _Graphical_ interface to Git from this website: https://desktop.github.com/
+1. Install a _Graphical_ interface to Git from this website: https://desktop.github.com/
+2. [Windows users only] Create or edit a file called `.profile` in your home directory (c:\Users\your_username\\.profile) and add a new line containing the word `cd`

 ## Install Visual Studio _Code_
 Please install Visual Studio _Code_ from website: https://code.visualstudio.com/